Moody's downgrades France rating citing slow growth

 "The current economic recovery in France has already proven to be significantly slower -- and Moody's believes that it will remain so -- compared with the recoveries observed over the past few decades," Moody's said.

-"France faces material economic challenges, such as a high rate of structural unemployment, relatively weak corporate profit margins and a loss of global export market share that have their roots in long-standing rigidities in its labour and product markets," Moody's said.
+"France faces material economic challenges, such as a high rate of structural unemployment, relatively weak corporate profit margins and a loss of global export market share that have their roots in long-standing rigidities in its labor and product markets," Moody's said.

 The result will be slow growth over the medium term that will stand in the way of "any material reversal in France's elevated debt burden in the foreseeable future," the agency said.